guyleonard/genomics_adventure/chapter_2/task_3.md

 head read_1_subsample*
 ```

-What do the headers look like?
-Do they look random?
-It doesn't look like it huh?
-So what is going on? 'seqtk sample', by default, sets a 'seed' value of '11' - so in this case both files are the same random subsampled selection! dizzy_face:
+What do the headers look like, do they look random to you?
+Ha ha!
+I played another trick on you! :stuck_out_tongue: Don't worry though, these are common pitfalls when you start out learning.
+So, what is going on?
+Well 'seqtk sample', by default, sets a 'seed' value of '11' - it's sneakily there in the help section - so in this case both files happen to be the same random subsampled selection! :dizzy_face:

-This may seem somewhat counter-intertuitive at first - how can something be random if you can repeat it exactly?
-Well, the program uses a special trick (called [Reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) :mag:) that can take the same 'random' sample when given a starting 'seed' - in this case '11' - which allows it to start the random selection at the same place each time.
-Change the 'seed' and you will get a different subsampled selection!
+This may seem somewhat counter-intertuitive at first - how can something be random if you can repeat it exactly - but it is immensely useful, as you will see.
+The program uses a special trick (called [Reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) :mag:) that will take the same 'random' sample when given a starting 'seed' - in this case '11' - allowing it to start the random selection process at the same place each time.
+Change the 'seed', and you will get a different subsampled selection!
 Neat. :sunglasses:

 Using the '-s' option allows us to set the 'seed' starting position of the random subsampling.
 So, if we change the value to '1234' and '5678' we should have two different random samples.
 But you can choose any numbers you like.
 ```bash